joeig/memodrop/README.md

 Use these features on your mobile phone or tablet as well!

+### Multi-user

+Create personalized user accounts for your friends with their own categories and cards.

 ### REST API

 If you intend to migrate your existing cards, just use the `/api/categories/` and `/api/cards/` endpoints.